kanamania/AmbulanceRider/TRIP_STATUS_WORKFLOW_SUMMARY.md

 Response: 200 OK with updated TripDto
 Error Responses:
 - 400 Bad Request: Invalid status transition
-- 403 Forbidden: Insufficient permissions
 - 404 Not Found: Trip not found
 ```

+## Role-Based Permissions

+### Driver and User Roles
+**Note:** Driver and User roles have identical permissions for trip management.

+- ✅ Can create trips
+- ✅ Can complete trips (InProgress → Completed)
+- ✅ Can cancel trips (any status except Completed)
+- ✅ Can only act on their own trips
+- ❌ Cannot approve or reject trips
+- ❌ Cannot force complete trips

+### Admin/Dispatcher Role
+- ✅ Can approve/reject pending trips
+- ✅ Can force complete any trip
+- ✅ Can cancel any trip
+- ✅ Can move Rejected/Cancelled trips back to Pending
+- ✅ Full CRUD access to all trips

 ## Business Rules

-1. **Driver/User Permissions**:
+1. **Status Transitions**:
-   - Can complete trips they are assigned to (when InProgress)
-   - Can cancel trips they are assigned to (except Completed)
-   - Cannot approve/reject trips

-2. **Admin/Dispatcher Permissions**:
-   - Can approve/reject pending trips
-   - Can force complete any trip
-   - Can cancel any trip
-   - Can move Rejected/Cancelled trips back to Pending

-3. **Audit Trail**:
    - All status changes are timestamped
    - Notes are appended to trip description
    - Rejection reasons are stored separately
    - Approver information is tracked

+2. **Validation**:
+   - Invalid transitions return 400 Bad Request
+   - Unauthorized actions return 403 Forbidden
+   - Non-existent trips return 404 Not Found

 ## UI Features